Death Wish 3: Plot

-Kersey orders a new gun, a Wildey hunting pistol.
+Paul orders a new gun, a Wildey hunting pistol.
 He spends the afternoon with Bennett handloading ammunition for it.
 He then tests the gun when the Giggler steals his Nikon camera.
 Paul is applauded by the neighborhood as Shriker and the police take the credit.
-Kersey also throws a gang member off a roof.
-Public defender Kathryn Davis is moving out of the city and Kersey offers to take her to dinner.
+Paul also throws a gang member off a roof.

+Public defender Kathryn Davis is moving out of the city and Paul offers to take her to dinner.
 While waiting in his car, Kathryn is knocked unconscious by Manny and the car is pushed downhill into oncoming traffic.
 It slams into another car and explodes, killing Kathryn.
-Shriker places Kersey under protective custody, fearing he is in too deep.
+Shriker places Paul under protective custody, fearing he is in too deep.
 After Bennett's taxi shop is blown up, he tries to get even, but his machine gun jams.
 The gang cripples Bennett.

-Kersey is taken by Shriker to the hospital, where he escapes after Bennett tells him where to find a second machine gun.
-Kersey and Rodriguez collect weapons.
+Paul is taken by Shriker to the hospital, where he escapes after Bennett tells him where to find a second machine gun.
+Paul and Rodriguez collect weapons.
 They proceed to mow down many of the criminals before running out of ammunition.
 Other neighbors begin fighting back as Manny sends in reinforcements.
-Shriker decides to help, and Kersey and he take down many of the gang together.
-Kersey goes back to the apartment to collect more ammunition, but Manny finds him there.
+Shriker decides to help, and he and Paul take down many of the gang together.
+Paul goes back to the apartment to collect more ammunition, but Manny finds him there.
 Shriker arrives and shoots Manny, but not before getting wounded in the arm.

-As Kersey calls for an ambulance, Manny (who was secretly wearing a bulletproof vest) rises and turns his gun on the two men.
-As Shriker distracts him, Kersey uses a mail-ordered M72 LAW rocket launcher to obliterate Manny.
+As Paul calls for an ambulance, Manny, who was secretly wearing a bulletproof vest, rises and turns his gun on the two men.
+As Shriker distracts him, Paul uses a mail-ordered M72 LAW rocket launcher to obliterate Manny.
 The remainder of the gang rushes to the scene and sees Manny's smoldering remains.
-Surrounded by the angry crowds of neighbors, the gang realizes they've lost and flee the scene.
-As the neighbors cheer in celebration and with police sirens in the distance, Shriker gives Kersey a head start.
-Kersey gives a look of appreciation and takes off.
+Surrounded by the angry crowd of neighbors, the gang realizes they've lost and flee the scene.
+As the neighbors cheer in celebration and with police sirens in the distance, Shriker gives Paul a head start.
+Paul gives a look of appreciation and takes off.